Negrito: Etymology

-The word Negrito is the Spanish diminutive of negro, used to mean "little black person."
+The word Negrito, the Spanish diminutive of negro, is used to mean "little black person."
 This usage was coined by 16th-century Spanish missionaries operating in the Philippines, and was borrowed by other European travellers and colonialists across Austronesia to label various peoples perceived as sharing relatively small physical stature and dark skin.
 Contemporary usage of an alternative Spanish epithet, Negrillos, also tended to bundle these peoples with the pygmy peoples of Central Africa on the basis of perceived similarities in stature and complexion.
-(Historically, the label Negrito has also been used to refer to African pygmies.)
-The appropriateness of bundling peoples of different ethnicities by similarities in stature and complexion has been challenged.
+Historically, the label Negrito has also been used to refer to African pygmies.
+The appropriateness of bundling peoples of different ethnicities by similarities in stature and complexion has been called into question.